aberner6/kadk-data-vis/README.md

 * Assignment: due before Thursday at 9 a.m.
     - Admin: set up blog or if you prefer, you can simply plan to post on our slack channel "#assignments".
 Post your code on your [github account](https://help.github.com/en/desktop/getting-started-with-github-desktop/creating-your-first-repository-using-github-desktop) + sign in to our [slack channel](https://join.slack.com/t/kadk-data-vis/shared_invite/zt-cgw2xpjl-rdazZK9PXAZmEBm_qW1Ugg)
     - Design: post your work from the analog data exercise
-    - Theory: find one data visualisation inspiration for you (could be digital, art, a piece of nature like tree rings) and post the link or a photo with a discussion of:
+    - Theory: find one data visualisation inspiration for you (could be digital, art, a piece of nature like tree rings) - feel free to use the [references page](https://github.com/aberner6/kadk-data-vis/blob/master/references.md) where there are many inspirations - and post the link or a photo with a discussion of:
         - Why it inspires you
         - Who it is for
         - How you think they built it